mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `provider_auto_scaling_compute_max_instance_size` - (Optional) Maximum instance size to which your cluster can automatically scale (e.g., M40).
 Required if `autoScaling.compute.enabled` is `true`.

 * `replication_specs` - Configuration for cluster regions.
 See [Replication Spec](#replication-spec) below for more details.
 * `paused` (Optional) - Flag that indicates whether the cluster is paused or not.
 You can pause M10 or larger clusters.
 You cannot initiate pausing for a shared/tenant tier cluster.
+If you try to update a `paused` cluster you will get a `CANNOT_UPDATE_PAUSED_CLUSTER` error.
 See [Considerations for Paused Clusters](https://docs.atlas.mongodb.com/pause-terminate-cluster/#considerations-for-paused-clusters)

   **NOTE** Pause lasts for up to 30 days.
 If you don't resume the cluster within 30 days, Atlas resumes the cluster.
 When the cluster resumption happens Terraform will flag the changed state.
 If you wish to keep the cluster paused, reapply your Terraform configuration.
 If you prefer to allow the automated change of state to unpaused use:
   `lifecycle {
   ignore_changes = [paused]